 What Will I Learn?

-This three-year program of study prepares you for the clinical training year with an academic schedule including cell biology, anatomy and physiology, immunology and genetics to prepare you, and you can elect coursework in histology to broaden your skills.
+This three-year program of study prepares you for a clinical training year at an accredited cytotechnology program.
+You will study cell biology, anatomy and physiology, immunology and genetics to prepare you, and you can elect coursework in histology to broaden your skills.

 What is Unique About Our Program?

 All students majoring in cytotechnology are advised by the program director for the medical technology and cytotechnology programs, Dr. José de Ondarza.
 In addition to a regularly scheduled meeting during the academic advisement period, students are encouraged to attend campus visits by clinical hospital representatives (usually every fall), cytotechnology orientation (fall), and job shadowing opportunities.
 Your advisor is always available to discuss academic progress, clinical internship applications, job opportunities and course selections.
 A clinical laboratory sciences student club is also periodically active.